Dear Ms. Vicki,

 In my opinion, this is immature behavior from a woman who has been married for 17 years.
 Your wife is also acting like she is confused, like she is not sure if she wants to stay married.

-What I find among some of my clients is that the absences of the servicemember helped sustain the marriage.
+What I find among some of my clients is that the service member's absences helped sustain the marriage.

 There are unresolved issues in your marriage that have to be resolved if your marriage is going to survive.